CommonWealthRobotics/BowlerStudio/README.md

    Coming soon!
 Soon we will be able to provide virtual sensor devices, simulating real world sensors within the 3d environment.

 # Make A Contribution
-BowlerStudio is an open source project nd is always looking for help with both the application code and the tutorials content.
+BowlerStudio is an open source project and is always looking for help with both the application code and the tutorials content.

 ### Java Contributions

-If you are a Java developme, skip ahead to [The Build Instructions](#command-line).
+If you are a Java developmer, skip ahead to [The Build Instructions](#command-line).
 The application is a light plugin framework for UI, 3D and Device interaction.
+You can look at this repository for issues.

 ### Adding Tutorials

 All of the content for BowlerStudio Tutorials is housed on our [Neuronrobotics.github.io](https://github.com/NeuronRobotics/NeuronRobotics.github.io) web page.
 Fork that repository and make contributions based on the README.md file in the root of the repository.
-TO merge the changes into the main website, send a pull request with your changes to official repository.
+To merge the changes into the main website, send a pull request with your changes to official repository.

 Examples of tutorials that need to be added are [A simple Java Programming Introduction](https://github.com/NeuronRobotics/NeuronRobotics.github.io/issues/59).
 This tutorial set would go through the basic syntax of java and what all of the symbols mean and how to use them.